UW-EE545-Team13/final/Docs/How_To_Launch.md

     ```
 6. Add topics on RVIZ

-    Click on the Add button at the bottom left corner and click `By topic`, add the following topics:
+    Open RVIZ and click on the Add button at the bottom left corner and click `By topic`, add the following topics:
     ```
 	/graph (MarkerArray)
     /planner_node/car_plan (PoseArray)